The registration of a birth remains strictly by appointment only.

 The following people can register a child's birth:

-- The mother or father of the baby – if you are a married couple.
+- the mother or father of the baby – if you are a married couple.
 In the case of a child born outside marriage, the name of the father can only be recorded in the entry of birth if both parents are in attendance and sign the registration together.
-If either parent is unavailable, you should speak to the Registrar.
+If either parent is unavailable, you should speak to the Registrar before registering the birth.
 Further information on unmarried fathers is available from the birth registration form.

 Where Can The Birth Be Registered?

-In any Registration Office in Northern Ireland, providing the baby was born in Northern Ireland.
+In any Registration Office in Northern Ireland, provided the baby was born in Northern Ireland.

 What You Receive When You Register?

-- HS123 Infant Registration Form to register baby with the Doctor to obtain a medical card
+- HS123 Infant Registration Form to register the baby with the Doctor to obtain a medical card.

 Ordering A Certified Copy Of A Birth Certificate After The Time Of Registration